ocelotconsulting/lambda-gateway-hello/README.md

 npm run clean; npm run dist
 ```

-2. First deploy the package to S3, to assist in the next deployment step.
+2. Then deploy the package to S3, to assist in the next deployment step.
 ```
 aws cloudformation package \
     --template-file cf.json \